Jops-Garcia/WEBLittleProjects/README.md

-Chalanges done at ProgramadorBR course.
+Chalanges done at ProgramadorBR classes.